Automatic Clustering for Unsupervised Risk Diagnosis of Vehicle Driving for Smart Road: Methodology

 \textit{(b) Inter-cluster Variation}

-Secondly, inter-cluster variation $\sigma (S_k)$ is added into the loss function as a complement of $bSI$ to penalise imbalanced performance among clusters. $\sigma (S_k)$ is measured by the amount of variation or dispersion of $S_k$ from $bSI$.
+Secondly, inter-cluster variation $\sigma (S_k)$ is added to penalise the imbalanced quality among the minority and majority clusters. $\sigma (S_k)$ is measured by the amount of variation or dispersion of $S_k$ from $bSI$, represented as:

 When $w_k$ is equivalent, $\sigma (S_k)$ is the standard deviation of $S_k$.
-Thus, reducing $\sigma (S_k)$ helps to achieve a balanced quality among the majority and minority clusters, which generally leads to an improvement on the minority cluster, according to the properties of imbalanced learning.
+Thus, reducing $\sigma (S_k)$ helps to achieve a balanced quality, which generally leads to an improvement on the minority.

-With the two loss terms, $bSI$ and $\sigma (S_k)$, the auto-tuning is greatly facilitated in finding algorithms and hyperparameters with lower loss values, which indicates the clusters are dense and well separated, and minority clusters are configured appropriately as a standard concept of well-defined clusters.
+With $bSI$ and $\sigma (S_k)$, the auto-tuning is greatly facilitated in finding algorithms and hyperparameters with lower loss, which indicates the clusters are dense and well separated, and minority clusters are configured appropriately as a standard concept of well-defined clusters.

 \textit{(c) Model Stability}